Nil by Mouth (charity): Background

 Teenager Mark Scott was murdered as he made his way home from a football match in Glasgow on 7 October 1995.
 Mark did not know his attacker, Jason Campbell.
-During Campbell's murder trial it was revealed that one of the motives for his attack was Mark's perceived religious background based on the colour of his football scarf.
+During Campbell's murder trial, it was revealed that one of the motives for his attack was Mark's perceived religious background based on the colour of his football scarf.
 Cara Henderson was 15 at the time her school friend was murdered.
 Four years later, in 1999, she began the process of establishing a campaign against sectarian hatred in Scotland.

-Cara began campaigning in the media; telling her story at community events and lobbying politicians and policy makers.
+Cara began campaigning in the media, telling her story at community events and lobbying politicians and policymakers.
 She launched a Charter for Change in 2000, which outlined Nil By Mouth's vision for challenging sectarian attitudes in Scotland.
 Cara won a Philip Lawrence Award for her work in empowering young people.
 Despite no longer being actively involved, Cara Henderson remains an honorary patron of the charity.

 In 2015, Cara was named Evening Times Scotswoman of The Year for 2014.
 Regarded as one of the most prestigious awards in Scotland, Cara was chosen ahead of First Minister Nicola Sturgeon.